hashicorp/consul-template/README.md

 ### Command Line Flags

-The CLI interface supports all options in the configuration file and visa-versa.
+The CLI interface supports all options in the configuration file and vice-versa.
 Here are a few examples of common integrations on the command line.

 Render the template on disk at `/tmp/template.ctmpl` to `/tmp/result`: